zakyyusuff/nextjs14-basic/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result. [http://localhost:3000/products](http://localhost:3000/products)
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result after that open [http://localhost:3000/products](http://localhost:3000/products)

 Install the json-server with command `npm i -g json-server` and run the db firs with command `json-server -w db.json -p 5000`.